Voyage of the Brooklyn Saints: Passengers

-Atlantic crossing
+Atlantic passage

 Passengers were urged to get their belongings to the dock well in advance.
 Families began arriving toward the end of January.
 The Brooklyn's departure was originally scheduled for January 24, 1846, but the ship was not quite ready and some registered passengers were still on route to the port.
 The voyagers stayed in nearby boarding houses until the ship sailed.
 Trying to avoid publicity or outside interference with their departure, Brannan advised the voyagers not to refer to one another as Brother or Sister, a common Latter-day Saint form of address.
 John Horner and Elizabeth Imlay married on January 20 in New Jersey, and left for the New York harbor the next day, spending their honeymoon on the ship.
 On January 21, Laura Farnsworth Skinner gave birth to Laura Ann Skinner, who lived a mere eight days.
 Eight other women were pregnant when the voyage began.
 Two delivered healthy babies mid-voyage and survived, but three newborns died at sea or while pausing in the Sandwich Islands.
 Three more mothers delivered their babies shortly after arrival in California.

 Homes and businesses had been quickly sold and property disposed.
 Parting from loved ones was difficult with families fearing they might never see one another again.
 Several passengers experienced difficulties with extended family members who objected to their kin migrating to the far side of the continent with an out-of-favor religious group.
 The uncle of Katherine Coombs (daughter of Abraham Coombs by his first wife) did not want to lose his favorite niece, so he concocted a false charge and got the police to arrest Abraham on the dock while he kidnapped the girl.
 Abraham was able to draw enough attention to his plight that other Brooklyn passengers came to his aid, foiling the dockside drama.
 The family was then able to board the ship.
 When Isaac and Ann Robbins were bidding farewell to her parents, Ann's father drove her husband off at rifle point, forcibly detaining Ann and the children so they would not go.
 With the help of other family members a few days later, Ann and the children managed to escape on foot across snowy New Jersey back roads, making their way across the state to reunite with Isaac just before Brooklyn sailed.

 Prior to departure, a schedule and twenty-one rules for daily conduct were agreed upon, although they were not fully implemented for some time.
 Days consisted of reveille at 6 am, cleaning of staterooms, inspections, sick call, meals served in two seatings, school for the children, religious services on Sundays, with people assigned on a rotating basis to watch over belongings and food supplies, and much free time.
 Standards of dress and hygiene were to be observed.
 With 100 children on board, many of them infants and toddlers, child care was a constant occupation.